 Is old technology having a negative impact on your business?

-We’ve all heard the saying “if it ain’t broken, don’t fix it”, but in the case of IT there are many reasons why you should.
+We’ve all heard the saying, “if it ain’t broken, don’t fix it”, but in the case of IT, there are many reasons why you should.
 While spending on new IT equipment could be seen to be a significant financial investment, not doing so could cost your business more.
-For many business owners it could come as a surprise that using old IT equipment could actually be having a negative impact on their businesses.
+For many business owners, it could come as a surprise that using old IT equipment could actually be having a negative impact on their businesses.

 There’s a reason why IT professionals recommend replacing laptops and desktops every three to four years and upgrading operating systems when prompted to do so.
 It isn’t because we want to sell more equipment, it’s because we understand the impact that out-of-date IT can have on a business.
-Take a moment to consider how long you take waiting for programmes to load, workstations to switch on, and software to update.
+Take a moment to consider how long you wait for programmes to load, workstations to switch on, and software to update.
 Then there are moments when systems crash, emails don’t send, and screens lag.
 All of the time spent waiting for a simple process to happen results in a loss of productivity and can be dispiriting for your staff.
 But there are other ways that slow and outdated IT can negatively affect businesses too.

 It costs more to run